Effective operators for Robin eigenvalues in domains with corners: Concluding remarks

 \subsection{Variable curvature}

-We were not able to obtain an analogous result for general domains with variable curvatures (i.e. without assuming that the curvatures of the sides are constant).
-By analogy with the works on smooth domains, see e.g. \cite{pp15b} one might expect the following asymptotics to be valid: if all corners are concave or convex non-resonant, then $E_{K+n}(R^\Omega_\alpha)=-\alpha^2+E_n \big(\bigoplus\nolimits_j (D_j-\alpha H_j)\big)+r(\alpha)$ with a suitable error term $r(\alpha)$.
+By analogy with the works on smooth domains, see e.g. \cite{pp15b} one might expect the following asymptotics to be valid for general curvilinear polygons (i.e. without assuming that $H_j$ are constant): if all corners are concave or convex non-resonant, then $E_{K+n}(R^\Omega_\alpha)=-\alpha^2+E_n \big(\bigoplus\nolimits_j (D_j-\alpha H_j)\big)+r(\alpha)$ with a suitable error term $r(\alpha)$.
 Some steps of the above scheme are still easily transferable, but the whole machinery appears to fail when trying to prove the lower bound.
 The main obstacles, when projected to the proof of Proposition~\ref{prop-low-rob}, are that the eigenvalues of the comparison operator $B'=\bigoplus_j (D_j-\alpha H_j)+\alpha H_*+\rho(\alpha)$ with suitably chosen constants $\rho(\alpha)$ and $H_*:=\max_j \max H_j$, may become infinitely large for large $\alpha$, and much smaller value of $\varepsilon_j$ are needed to satisfy the initial assumption of Proposition~\ref{prop6} and to have a non-trivial resulting estimate.
 In a sense, the machinery we use implicitly aims at showing that the eigenfunctions are suitably small near vertices by controlling their norms and traces using the values in the rest of the domain (Lemma~\ref{vertices1} and~\ref{vertices2}).
 For non-constant curvatures, the eigenfunctions are localized near the points of maximal curvature, similarly as in the smooth case \cite{HK}.
 In particular, if the curvature takes its maximum at one of the corners, then the respective eigenfunctions should be localized near the corner, so the strategy of showing that it asymptotically vanishes at the corners (which then gives an effective operator with the Dirichlet boundary conditions) becomes contradictory.
 One might expect that a more precise analysis in this case can be done under explicit hypotheses on the curvatures (e.g. an isolated maximum at a corner) by showing first some semiclassical localization properties for the eigenfunctions, which might be a task of a higher complexity.